alash3al/goukv/README.md

 Why
 ===
-> I just built this to be used in my side projects, but you can use it with no worries, it is production ready, and I'm open for any idea & contribution.
+> I just built this to be used in my side projects such as [redix(v2)](https://github.com/alash3al/redix/tree/v2), but you can use it with no worries, it is production ready, and I'm open for any idea & contribution.

 Backend Stores Rules
 =====================